Jay Peter Salvas is a New York City–based creative director, graphic designer, and visual artist.

-Outpost Journal Art, Design, Action From the Fringes
+Outpost Journal Framing Art, Design, and Community Engagement

-Outpost Journal is a nonprofit print publication that spotlights innovative art, design, and activism from underrepresented cities, with four editions rooted in the creative ecosystems of Pittsburgh, PA; Baltimore, MD; Kansas City, MO; and Providence, RI.
+Outpost Journal is a nonprofit print publication framing innovative art, design, and activism from underrepresented cities.

 Context